Sea art festival

 Founded in 1987 as the pre-Olympics event of the 1988 Summer Olympics in Seoul, South Korea, the Sea Art Festival was held annually until 1995.

 After its eighth edition in 1995, it got integrated with the Busan Biennale from 2000 to 2010 (formerly known as PICAF).
 The Sea Festival has been known to utilize the sea, the natural environment, as exhibition space, showcasing site-specific installations, and in 2006, the exhibition began to manifest the flux and discourse of contemporary art, not limiting itself to only outdoor installations.
 In 2011, the Sea Art Festival faced its historic juncture when it became an independent exhibition with an intention of establishing a new art brand that is young and experimental.

 By hosting exhibitions by the sea, the Sea Art Festival has grown into a unique and specialized event that reflects the natural environment and conditions of the local area.
 The Sea Art Festival has been critical in site-specific public art, extending its exhibition space beyond cubic indoor premises to living spaces, where everyday lives are present, and blending the nature and art.
 Furthermore, through the formal destruction of space and the freedom of being both indoor and outdoor, the Sea Art Festival has become the unique marine art brand of Busan that is young, experimental, communicative and site-specific.

+The Sea Art Festival 2023, titled Flickering Shores, Sea Imaginaries, was held from October 14 to November 19, 2023.
+The festival was led by Greek director Irini Papadimitriou, with 43 artists from both Korea and abroad participating.
+They collaborated with various institutions and organizations to create artworks and programs.
+Preparations for the Sea Art Festival 2025 are currently underway.